-LG DoublePlay official for T-Mobile, packs a pair of touchscreens and Android 2.3Alex Wagner - Senior News Editor
+LG DoublePlay official for T-Mobile, packs a pair of touchscreens and Android 2.3Alex Wagner - Editorial Director of News and Content

 The LG DoublePlay has snuck online a couple of times in the past week, but today T-Mobile completed the DoublePlay news triple play by officially announcing the Android-powered slider.
 As you could probably tell by the image above, the DoublePlay not only has a main 3.5-inch touchscreen on its face, but also a second 2-inch touch panel below.
 The dual displays can work separately or in conjunction with one another, allowing the user to complete several tasks at once.
 Other specs include a 1GHz Qualcomm Snapdragon processor, 5-megapixel camera with LED flash, 720p video capture, T-Mobile 4G connectivity, and Android 2.3 Gingerbread.
 Expect the LG DoublePlay to hit T-Mobile in time for the holidays for an undisclosed price.